woossi0/suite/docs/usermanual/source/webmaps/composer/configuration.rst

 * :guilabel:`Name`, for changing the project workspace name
 * :guilabel:`Namespace URI`, for changing the namespace URI.
 This is a string that uniquely identifies the namespace to GeoServer.
 It must be in the form of a URL, but need not resolve to an actual web location
 * :guilabel:`Default`, for specifying if this project workspace is the default.
 If a project is not specified in a GeoServer request, the default project workspace will be assumed.
-* :guilabel:`Delete Workspace`, which will remove not only the project workspace, but **all of the contents of that project workspace**.
+* :guilabel:`Delete Workspace`, which will remove the project workspace, and **all of the contents of that project workspace**.

 After making changes, click :guilabel:`Save Changes`.